codetricity/theta-linux/docs/optimization.md

 # gstreamer optimization on x86

 We reduced latency from the default 550ms to 220ms.
-The latency is measured from the camera to the screen and may not be as relevant to machine vision.
+The latency is measured from the camera to the screen and may be higher with machine vision that may need to move the frame from the GPU to system memory.
 We achieved this improvement by using two gstreamer plug-ins:

 * nvdec hardware decoding plug-in for NVIDIA GPUs